The Pine Barrens Beanie is a cute beginner crochet beanie pattern that features one of my favorite yarns!

 My Pine Barrens beanie was made with one of my favorite yarns, Patons Shetland Chunky.
 I love this yarn because it is a lightweight chunky yarn.
 Sometimes a bulky weight yarn can be very heavy feeling.
 The Shetland Chunky is made with 75% acrylic and 25% wool.
-For the pattern I used the color Deep Moss.
-For the white color in the beanie I used Bernat Softee Baby Chunky in Cream Puff.
-This is the same yarn that is used in my Every Girl Slouch pattern.
+For the pattern I used the color Deep Moss and Aran.
+A great substitute is Knitpicks Swish Bulky yarn.

 I created this pattern using the houndstooth crochet stitch.
 The beanie is crocheted from the top down and I carried the green and white yarn up the inside of the beanie.
 I did not bind off (cut my yarn) every time I switched colors.
 There is a great video HERE that shows you how to change colors when crocheting in the round.